Hanna Putz: Life and work

 In 2005 Putz finished school and signed a contract with a modelling agency based in Paris.
-Subsequently she moved there and started working internationally for clients such as Sonia Rykiel, Levi Strauss, Vivienne Westwood, Vogue Italia, Vogue India, Elle Japon, Ellen von Unwerth, and among others.
+Subsequently she moved there and started working internationally for clients such as Sonia Rykiel, Levi Strauss, Vivienne Westwood, Vogue Italia, Vogue India, Elle Japon, Ellen von Unwerth, and Elfie Semotanamong others.

 Putz is self-taught and started working with photography in 2009 as she felt that "90% of the photographers I worked with were men, so I wanted to find out if, and how images would change, if I as a woman, would photograph other women".

 Her work was first exhibited in 2011 at Kunsthalle Wien in a group show titled No fashion, please! alongside Philip-Lorca diCorcia, Leigh Bowery and Viviane Sassen, which evolved around "the rejection of traditional ideas of fashion and beauty".
 In the same year she was a finalist at the "Hyéres - International Festival for fashion and photography" at Villa Noailles.
 Since then she has been a contributor to magazines such as New York magazine, Libération, Die Zeit and Zeit Magazin, Süddeutsche Zeitung Magazin, Spike Art Quarterly, Weltkunst, Vogue (NL), Vogue (DE), TAR, AnOther and Dazed and Confused.